samuelmoiwa/Panda-NFT/README.md

 Run the command below from the terminal

 - git clone in your terminal
-- cd hello-micriverse
+- cd Panda-NFT
-- start index.html
+- start main.html

 # Hello Microverse